 Training Provider Opportunity: Multi-Tiered Systems of Support for Reading

-The American Institutes for Research (AIR), in collaboration with Instructional Research Group (IRG), announces an upcoming Request for Proposals (RFP) seeking qualified entities to provide training and support to elementary schools on the implementation of multi-tiered systems of support in reading (MTSS-R).
+The American Institutes for Research (AIR), in collaboration with Instructional Research Group (IRG), announces a Request for Proposals (RFP) seeking qualified entities to provide training and support to elementary schools on the implementation of multi-tiered systems of support in reading (MTSS-R).
 The selected training provider will collaborate with AIR and IRG in a large-scale, randomized study of MTSS-R in Grades 1 and 2 for the Institute of Education Sciences, U.S. Department of Education.

 The goal of the study is to implement a comprehensive MTSS-R model with fidelity and evaluate its impact on students’ reading achievement.
 Studies have demonstrated promise for individual components of MTSS-R, such as the use of supplemental supports.
 But there is little rigorous evidence on the effectiveness of a comprehensive MTSS-R model.